Practice Placements in Nursing

 The Placement Office acts on behalf of students to work with all clinical partners to coordinate placements.
 Affiliation agreements with placement partners indicate that all requests come from the Placement Office.
 Students are not permitted to find clinical placements on their own due to detailed negotiation and legal processes involved with securing placements.
 Students should follow-up with the Placement Office if there is a placement that is of interest to them within the southwestern Ontario geographic area.

-Preceptor assignment is decided by the destination contact at the placement site.
-The potential preceptor can express their interest to precept to the destination contact.
+Preceptor assignment is decided by the designated contact at the placement site.
+The potential preceptor can express their interest to precept to the designated contact.
 All parties involved need to ensure that it is not a conflict of interest.

-With the exception of the Hospital for Sick Kids in Toronto, placements at the present time are within the southwestern Ontario geographic area.
-Please see the southwestern Ontario geographic area map on the Practice Placements main page.
+With the exception of The Hospital for Sick Children (SickKids) in Toronto (for Integrative Practicum only) and Bluewater Health in Sarnia, placements at the present time are within the southwestern Ontario geographic area.
+Please see the southwestern Ontario geographic area map.

 Pre-Placement Requirements

-Nursing students are required to meet specific health and safety standards as outlined by Ontario law.
-The Government of Ontario and the organizations offering practice placements, mandate specific medical and non-medical requirements that must be met by students before beginning a practice placement.
-These measures are in place to protect students, co-workers and patients.
+Your choice of career path requires you to meet specific health and safety standards as outlined by Ontario law.
+The Ontario government and the organizations offering us placements have mandated specific medical and non-medical requirements that students must meet before beginning placement.
+These measures are in place to protect students, hospital staff, and patients/clients.
+The Arthur Labatt Family School of Nursing is committed to meeting standards of practice in nursing by ensuring that students attain and maintain required certifications and immunization standards.